Skip to content

 So, what does all of this have to do with Ghost Machine?
 Founded in October 2023, Ghost Machine is an independent studio, or if we want to be more specific, a creator-owned comic book creative studio.
 The creators own the company, the characters, and the universes together (as well as everything coming from it in other forms of media and merchandising).
 Image Comics is simply in charge of the promotion and distribution.

-Read More »Ghost Machine: Your Gateway to the new Creator-Owned Comics Universes (by Geoff Johns & Al.)
+Read More »Ghost Machine: Your Gateway to the new Creator-Owned Comics Universes (by Geoff Johns and others)